United States of Banana

-United States of Banana (2011) is a postmodern allegorical novel by the Puerto Rican author Giannina Braschi.
+United States of Banana is a 2011 postmodern allegorical novel by the Puerto Rican author Giannina Braschi.
 It is a cross-genre work that blends experimental theatre, prose poetry, short story, and political philosophy with a manifesto on democracy and American life in a post-9/11 world.
 The book dramatizes the global war on terror and narrates the author's displacement after the attacks from her home in the Battery Park neighborhood in New York City.
 The work addresses Latin American immigration to the United States, Puerto Rico's colonial status, and "power imbalances within the Americas."

 Summary

 Part One: Ground Zero

 Part One, titled as "Ground Zero", critiques 21st-century capitalism and corporate censorship with its depictions of New York City before and during the September 11 attacks.
 Part One unfolds through a collection of metafiction, short stories, and philosophical essays on American culture since the attacks on the World Trade Center.
 Using avant-garde techniques, Braschi links post-9/11 fears of terrorism with the "daily suffering that stems from a changing, debt-ridden economy to offer a scathing critique of neoliberal economic and social reforms."